Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *VS Lemmings (VS.レミングス)*

 Tips for printing with japanese games : search for these characters: プリンタ (Printer) or more rarely ポケットプリンタ (Game Boy Printer) in games menu.
 This sometimes brings you only to the contrast settings for the printer, so persevere.
 Some games are a real pain to play in japanese as they rely on endless discussions and menus, or need a 100% to unlock printing features, but hey, it's for science !

+Feel free to contact me if you know other compatible games, I will be glad to test them, add them to the list and cradit you.

 # Example of printer output from random games made with the codes